Baai Tujhyapayi: Production

 The series is directed by Nipun Dharmadhikari and written by Mukta Bam and Nikhil Khaire.
 It was developed as a Marathi original for the OTT platform ZEE5.
 Promotional materials describe it as a rural-period drama exploring themes of patriarchy, education, and superstition.
 The production design and costumes recreate the socio-cultural setting of a 1990s Maharashtrian village.

 Release

-The series is set to premiere on ZEE5 on 31 October 2025.
+The series was premiered on ZEE5 on 31 October 2025.
 The official trailer was released in October 2025.